lukasvozda/bitshop/README.md

 # BitShop

-Braking the narrative that you can't buy anything in Bitcoin.
+Breaking the narrative that you can't buy anything in Bitcoin.
 Shopify alternative running on the Internet Computer.

 ## Getting started